scottsanders/reef-assessment/README.md

 - Point `coralalliance.dev` to `127.0.0.1` in `/etc/hosts`
 - Import the supplied database as `coralalliance`
 - Visit [http://coralalliance.dev](http://coralalliance.dev) in your preferred browser and enter your database credentials through the Wordpress install

+Once setup, to login to Wordpress use the following credentials:

+- Username: admin
+- Password: admin